Wellbeing support at school

 NSW public schools provide a range of specialist services to support students with additional learning and support needs.
 This includes support for students’ diverse needs in learning or behaviour, students with disability, students with additional health and wellbeing needs.

 Every mainstream NSW public school has a learning and support teacher who works in the school to support students with disability.

 Learn more about what we're doing:

 All NSW public schools have access to psychological expertise through the school counselling service.
 School counselling staff can help students who are having difficulties at school or home.
 They can connect families with services outside of school if needed.
-You may make an appointment to access the school’s counselling or psychology services by contacting the school.
+You may make an appointment to access the school counselling service by contacting the school.

 All NSW public schools actively prevent student bullying and encourage appropriate behaviour by helping students build social skills and respect for others.

 Discover free mental health support tools, helplines and services available to your child and the family.